zdsman/fsetgrp-api/README.md

 ### List Groups
 List all groups.
-If the caller has an assignment in a group, the results will always include those groups regardless of their assignments.
+If the caller is a member of a group, the results will always include those groups regardless of their assignments.
 Otherwise, an enabling assignment is necessary.

 An error will be returned under the following conditions:
 1. The caller does not have an enabling assignment to list groups AND has no assignments in any group.